Pranitha-Gaddam/portfolio-main/README.md

 # Portfolio Website

-A modern, responsive, and interactive portfolio website built with **Next.js** to showcase projects, experience, and skills.
-Designed for high performance, accessibility, and visual appeal, this site integrates smooth animations, an interactive Three.js particle background, and a contact form to connect with visitors.
+A modern, responsive, and interactive portfolio website built with **Next.js** to showcase projects, experience, and skills and designed for high performance, accessibility, and visual appeal.

 [🌐 View Live on Vercel](https://portfolio-main-1s9o6gsfo-pranitha-gaddams-projects.vercel.app)